FHMS-ITS/mls-explained/README.md

 that obstructs understanding.

 Please take note that this implementation is the result of a two semester project course.
-Many code comments are still in German and most likely won't be translated as the project duration has ended as there are a lot of "hacks" to be found, especially in the gui clients.
+Many code comments are still in German and most likely won't be translated as the project duration has ended.
+For the same reason a lot of "hacks" can be found, especially in the gui clients, which we never came around to fix.

 ## Building